WanderingStar/resume/resume.md

 ### [Data For Democracy](http://datafordemocracy.org/), Feb 2017-Present

-*   Helping data scientists use their skills for social good
+*   Helps data scientists use their skills for social good
-*   Providing expertise in Docker, databases, and software engineering to help teams work effectively together
+*   Provides expertise in Docker, databases, and software engineering to help teams work effectively together
-*   Working on a team that has produced a
+*   Worked on a team that produced a
     [system to analyze news articles](http://datafordemocracy.org/projects/refugees.html) for mentions of people being displaced by disaster or conflict
     *    Won a [United Nations Unite Ideas](http://ideas.unite.un.org/) competition sponsored by the [Internal Displacement Monitoring Center](http://www.internal-displacement.org/)
     *    Presented our solution at the UN in Geneva
-    *    Consulting on further development and providing ongoing support
+    *    Consulted on further development and provided ongoing support

 ## Selected Other Experience